yadutaf/ctop/README.rst

   ./ctop

 Alternatively, if you are a Boot2docker user, you may install a Dockerized version of ctop instead.
-Please note that this is experimental and that you may not be able to control / attach to your containers from ctop using this
+Please note that this is experimental.
+You have to have a docker binary inside your container to control / attach to your containers from ctop using this method:
-method:

 .. code:: bash

   docker pull yadutaf/ctop
-  docker run --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro -it --rm yadutaf/ctop
+  docker run --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro --volume=/var/run/docker.sock:/var/run/docker.sock -it --rm yadutaf/ctop
   # Optionally, to resolve uids to usernames, add '--volume /etc/passwd:/etc/passwd:ro'

 Usage